X2Laeeq7/X2Laeeq7/README.md

 ---

-*Still learning, still building, and always looking for something new to figure out.* 👨‍💻
+*The goal isn't to know what works, but to understand why.* 👨‍💻